2024 United States presidential election: Democratic Party

 Results of the 2024 Democratic presidential primaries.
-Biden (blue) won everything but American Samoa, which went to Jason Palmer (purple).
+Biden (blue), as the presumptive nominee, won everything but American Samoa, which went to Jason Palmer (purple).

 On July 24, Biden addressed the nation from the Oval Office on his decision three days earlier to withdraw from the race.

-On April 25, 2023, President Joe Biden officially announced his bid for re-election, confirming that Vice President Kamala Harris would remain his running mate.
+On April 25, 2023, President Joe Biden officially announced his re-election campaign, confirming that Vice President Kamala Harris would remain his running mate.

 Concerns about Biden's age were prominent, given that he was the oldest person to assume the office at age 78, which would make him 82 at the end of his first term and 86 at the end of a potential second term.
 An April 2023 poll indicated that 70 percent of Americans, including 51 percent of Democrats, believed Biden should not seek a second term, with nearly half citing his age as the reason.
 Biden's approval rating stood at 41 percent, with 55 percent disapproving.
 Speculation also arose that Biden might face a primary challenge from the Democratic Party's progressive faction; however, after Democrats outperformed expectations in the 2022 midterm elections, many believed Biden's chances of securing the party's nomination had increased.
 On July 28, 2022, Representative Dean Phillips of Minnesota became the first incumbent Democratic member of Congress to say Biden should not run for re-election and called for "generational change", pointing to Biden's age.

-Despite a handful of primary challengers, including Representative Dean Phillips, Robert F. Kennedy Jr., Marianne Williamson, and Jason Palmer, Biden easily became the presumptive nominee of the party on March 12, 2024.
+Despite a handful of primary challengers, including Representative Dean Phillips, Robert F. Kennedy Jr., Marianne Williamson, and Jason Palmer, Biden easily became the party's presumptive nominee on March 12, 2024.
 Palmer, who won the American Samoa caucuses, became the first candidate to win a contested primary against an incumbent president since Ted Kennedy in 1980.
 Biden also faced significant opposition from uncommitted voters and the Uncommitted National Movement in their protest vote movement against Biden due to his support for Israel during the Gaza war, which collectively won 36 delegates.

-Following a "disastrous" June 2024 debate performance against Trump that "inflamed age concerns", Biden ultimately withdrew from the race on July 21, 2024, and immediately endorsed Kamala Harris as his successor.
-Harris quickly announced her own campaign and secured enough delegate endorsements by July 22 to replace Biden as the presumptive nominee of the party.
+Following a "disastrous" June 2024 debate performance against Trump that "inflamed age concerns", Biden ultimately withdrew from the race on July 21, 2024, and immediately endorsed Kamala Harris to replace him in his place as the party's presidential nominee.
+Harris quickly announced her own presidential campaign later that day and by the next day, Harris had secured the non-binding support of enough uncommitted delegates that were previously pledged to Biden to make her the party's presumptive nominee.
 Biden's withdrawal made him the first eligible incumbent president since Lyndon B. Johnson in 1968 not to seek re-election, and the first to withdraw after securing enough delegates to win the nomination.
-Harris is the first nominee who did not participate in the presidential primaries since Vice President Hubert Humphrey, also in 1968, and the first since the modern Democratic Party primary procedure was created in 1972 (prior to which most states did not hold primary elections).
+Harris is the first presidential nominee who did not participate in the presidential primaries since Vice President Hubert Humphrey, also in 1968, and the first since the modern Democratic Party primary procedure was created in 1972 (prior to which most states did not hold primary elections).